 I would love to say I patiently waited for the woman who perfectly matched up to my prayers, unfortunately my fear of being alone was greater than my trust in God’s timing, so I was in and out of a lot of relationships.
 In spite of my impatience, God was faithful and continued to prepare the perfect wife for me.
 I had to wait thirteen years to finally meet her, but it was well worth the previous heart-break, loneliness, sadness, and seemingly unanswered prayers.

 Because we were both college students and poorer than a church mouse, our first date was at Subway where I could only afford a soft-drink and a couple of chocolate chip cookies.
-We spent several hours talking about our life’s journey and how we became Christians.
+We spent several hours talking about our life’s journey and how we come to know Christ.
 As she shared about her life before and after meeting Jesus I was stunned at how she was listing off all that I had prayed for over the last thirteen years.
 She had already been on two mission trips, one to Jackson Hole, Wyoming and the other to Trinidad and Tobago.
 It was quite clear that night just how in love she was with Jesus.
 It was so clear I convinced her to marry me six months later.

-So, today on our twenty-third wedding anniversary I am especially thankful to Almighty God for the way He answered the prayer of a sixteen year old boy by giving me so much more than I ever asked for in a wife.
+So, today on our twenty-four wedding anniversary I am especially thankful to Almighty God for the way He answered the prayer of a sixteen year old boy by giving me so much more than I ever asked for in a wife.
 She is truly more than I ever imagined or deserved!

 I love you Shirley!